singh-man/books/crackingTheCoding/17_hard.md

 	split(n - 1)
 ```

 Each of the  recursive calls has already been computed,so they just  return immediately.
-Doing n   -   i calls at O(1) time each takes O(n  -   i) time.
+Doing n  i calls at O(1) time each takes O(n  -   i) time.
 This means thatsplit(i) takes O(i) time at most.

 We can  now  apply the  same logic  to split(i    -    1), split(i  -    2), and so on.
-If we make 1  call to compute split(n  -   1),2calls to compute split(n -   2),3 calls to compute split(n   -  3),...,n calls to compute split(o),how many calls total do we do?
+If we make 1  call to compute split(n  -   1),2calls to compute split(n -   2),3 calls to compute split(n   -  3),...,n calls to compute split(o), how many calls total do we do?
 This is basically the  sum of the  numbers from
 1  through n, which is O(n²).

 Therefore,the runtime of this function is O(n²).